 Good Hotel Guide Review

-4 (5 if whole house booking), not suitable for disabled.
+4 (5 if booking the whole house).
+Not suitable for disabled.

 all year except Jan.